peterhinch/micropython-samples/DS3231/README.md

 # 2. The Pyboard driver

 The principal reason to use this driver is to calibrate the Pyboard's RTC.
+This does not yet support the Pyboard D.

 This assumes that the DS3231 is connected to the hardware I2C port on the `X` or `Y` side of the board, and that the Pyboard's RTC is set to the correct time